Team

 Anita Samarth

-Anita Samarth is CEO and Co-Founder of Clinovations Government + Health with over 20 years of experience in the healthcare and technology industry.
-Her focus is supporting the public and private sectors on issues at the intersection of health, technology, and policy.
-She has authored books on EHRs and interoperability from Wiley Publishing and is on the Board of Directors of the American Board of Internal Medicine Foundation.
+Anita Samarth is CEO and Co-Founder of Clinovations Government + Health with 30 years of experience in the healthcare and technology industries and is a national leader in digital health strategy, implementation, and policy.
+She has authored books on EHRs and interoperability from Wiley Publishing, has served on the Board of Directors of the American Board of Internal Medicine Foundation, and is a Johns Hopkins University Leadership Fellow.
+She is currently an Expert + Entrepreneur in Residence (EIR) at DigitalDx Ventures, an early-stage venture capital firm investing in AI and data enabled companies focused on diagnosing patient illnesses.
 She holds degrees in Biomedical Engineering and Electrical & Computer Engineering from the Johns Hopkins University.